YHWH Nailgun

 YHWH Nailgun (pronounced Yahweh Nailgun (Note: YHWH is the name of God in the Hebrew Bible; see Tetragrammaton for further information.)) is an American experimental rock band formed in 2020, known for their abrasive sound that blends elements of punk, noise, and electronic music.
+VICE has called them "the last good band left in New York".
 The quartet consists of vocalist Zack Borzone, drummer Sam Pickard, guitarist Saguiv Rosenstock, and synthesist Jack Tobias.
 Their debut album, 45 Pounds, released in 2025 on the London label AD 93, received critical acclaim for its innovative approach to post-rock, post-punk and noise rock.

 History

 YHWH Nailgun originated during the COVID-19 lockdowns in Philadelphia, where roommates Zack Borzone and Sam Pickard began collaborating musically.
 They later relocated to New York City, expanding the lineup by adding Jack Tobias on synthesizers and Saguiv Rosenstock on guitar.
 Rosenstock initially joined as a producer for their debut EP, YHWH Nailgun (2022), but eventually became a full-time member.
 The band quickly gained attention in the underground music scene, performing at DIY venues and festivals, including SXSW.

 The band released their debut full-length in 2025, 45 Pounds, which was met with critical acclaim.
+The group signed to British record label 4AD in May 2026 and released their second album Magazine on June 11, 2026.